Other Common Names

 In Australia the species is called the American Soldier Fly.

 Explanation of Names

-illucens Latin 'shining in, illuminating' (refers to the window-like areas on the abdomen)
+illucens (L). 'shining in, illuminating' (refers to the window-like areas on the abdomen)

 Large soldier fly, all black with bright white tarsi.
 Underneath, first abdominal segment has clear areas.
 Wings have purplish sheen.
 Likely a wasp mimic, it buzzes loudly.

 e US to CA, also OR, WA (BG data)

 Wide ranging in Western Hemisphere, also in Australasia, Africa, Japan, Europe.
 Commercially distributed for composting.

 Probably native to tropical America, reaching Florida by 1881, New York City by 1945, and Ontario by 2007.

 commonly breeds in outdoor toilets, compost and in poultry manure.
 Larvae occur in greatest densities in moist rather than wet or dry media.
 (NCSU)

 Though they may be a nuisance, soldier flies do not bite and are not known to transmit any diseases.
 In fact, this species has the beneficial effect of rendering the breeding media less suitable for the production of house flies.
 (NCSU)